humboldt-cs/cs480-pub-crawl/README.md

 * As a person who wants to stay in my location, I should be able to delay the timers on my schedule and edit timings, or cancel locations on my schedule.

  * Can choose to skip or delay the timer incase users want to stay in one location.

-C. Epic 3 - Bar, restaurant, kareoke, game-night, music venues -> college town type of events going on in town

-* As a user, I should be able to see the locations of bars and other venues in my region

-* As someone looking for social interaction, I should be able to see on the map which venue the most people are currently at, based on user data collected from the app.

-D. Epic 4 -  Night tracker -> keeping track of what you and/or your friends are doing throughout the night
+C. Epic 3 -  Night tracker -> keeping track of what you and/or your friends are doing throughout the night

 * As someone wanting to reminisce, I want to keep a copy of the itinerary that was updated throughout the night